SHANAVAZ900/whatsapp_clone/README.md

-# TO Build a Whatsapp_clone alias MSIT Chat App with ReactJs ,Firebase ,Google authentication.
+# TO Build a Whatsapp_clone alias MSIT Chat App with ReactJs ,Firebase ,Google Authentication.

 ## RoadMap for the project as follows: